Categorical absorptions of singularities and degenerations: Introduction

 Another approach is to start with a resolution of singularities~$\pi \colon \tX \to X$ and find appropriate admissible subcategory~$\tcP \subset \Db(\tX)$ such that~$\Ker(\pi_*) \subset \tcP$ and the Verdier localization

-is equivalent to a categorical ordinary double point (or has a semiorthogonal decomposition into several categorical ordinary double points); then~$\cP^\perp \simeq \tcP^\perp$ (see Theorem~\ref{thm:contractions}) is equivalent to an admissible subcategory in the derived category of a smooth and proper variety~$\tX$, hence it is smooth and proper, and hence~$\cP$ absorbs singularities of~$X$.
-This approach works well when~$\Ker(\pi_*)$ is generated by a \emph{spherical object}~$\rK \in \Db(\tX)$ and in this case one can choose the category~$\tcP$ as a subcategory generated by an exceptional pair~$(\cE,\cE')$, where~$\cE \in \Db(\tX)$ is an exceptional object such that
+is equivalent to a categorical ordinary double point (or has a semiorthogonal decomposition into several categorical ordinary double points).
+Then the category~$\cP^\perp \simeq \tcP^\perp$ (see Theorem~\ref{thm:contractions}) is equivalent to an admissible subcategory in the derived category of a smooth and proper variety~$\tX$, so it is smooth and proper, and hence~$\cP$ absorbs singularities of~$X$.
+This approach works well when~$\Ker(\pi_*)$ is generated by a \emph{spherical object}~$\rK \in \Db(\tX)$ and~$\tcP$ is generated by an exceptional pair~$(\cE,\cE')$ such that

-(we say in this case that~$\cE$ is {\sf adherent} to~$\rK$, see Definition~\ref{def:adherence}; this generalizes the notion introduced in~\cite{KKS20}) and~$\cE'$ is obtained from~$\cE$ by the spherical twist functor associated with~$\rK$.
+(we say in this case that~$\cE$ is \emph{adherent} to~$\rK$; see Definition~\ref{def:adherence}; this generalizes the notion introduced in~\cite{KKS20}) and~$\cE'$ is obtained from~$\cE$ by the spherical twist functor associated with~$\rK$.
 We check in Lemma~\ref{lem:kronecker-recogn} that in this case the pair~$(\cE,\cE')$ is indeed exceptional with

-We call the category generated by such a pair the {\sf graded Kronecker quiver category} and discuss its properties in~\S\ref{sec:kronecker}.
+We call the category generated by such a pair the \emph{graded Kronecker quiver category} and discuss its properties in~Section~\ref{sec:kronecker}.
 The main result here is Proposition~\ref{prop:contr-Cp}, where we show that the Verdier localization of the graded Kronecker quiver category by the spherical object~$\rK$ is equivalent to the categorical ordinary double point.

 However, if~$\pi \colon \tX \to X$ is a resolution, the condition that~$\Ker(\pi_*)$ is generated by spherical objects is very restrictive, and for most singularities such resolutions do not exist.
-So, to circumvent this problem we replace a geometric resolution by a \emph{categorical resolution of singularities} in the sense of~\cite{K08,KL}.
+So, to circumvent this problem, we replace a geometric resolution with a \emph{categorical resolution of singularities} in the sense of~\cite{K08,KL}.
 In other words, we consider a smooth and proper triangulated category~$\tcT$ and a functor

 that behaves as the derived pushforward for a geometric resolution.
-There are several ways to make this assumption precise: one is to assume that~$\pi_*$ is a Verdier localization, but we prefer a slightly weaker assumption, that was introduced by Efimov in~\cite{Ef20}.
+There are several ways to make this assumption precise: one is to assume that~$\pi_*$ is a Verdier localization, but we prefer a slightly weaker assumption that was introduced by Efimov in~\cite{Ef20}.